okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 > **Note:** You can have a maximum of 20 URIs.

-> **Note:** If you add a trusted origin URL that redirects to a different URL, you need to include the redirect URL on the trusted origin list.
+> **Note:** If you add a trusted origin URL that redirects to a different URL, you must include the redirect URL on the trusted origin list.

 ### Add a nonce reference